Bill of Quantities

 When the Bill of Quantities is Used

-Project owners use the bill of quantities at key junctures in the project timeline.
-Prior to project execution, it makes it possible to accurately estimate total costs.
-By itemising all materials, equipment, and labour, owners gain insight into projected expenses across various project phases.
-This helps inform budgeting and financing decisions before commencing construction.
+Project owners rely on the bill of quantities at critical points throughout the project lifecycle.
+Before construction begins, it provides accurate total cost estimates.
+By breaking down all materials, equipment, and labour requirements, it helps owners gain a clear understanding of projected expenses across different project phases.
+This information then guides important budgeting and financing decisions before construction begins.

 Once a project is approved, the bill of quantities is shared with bidding contractors.
 It provides them with the detailed information necessary to prepare precise bids for the job.
 The comprehensiveness of the bill of quantities allows for an equitable, transparent bidding process.